Coneriys/apache4/docs/content/reference/install-configuration/providers/hashicorp/nomad.md

 The service name can be accessed with the `Name` identifier, and the template has access to all the labels (i.e. tags beginning with the `prefix`) defined on this service.

-The option can be overridden on an instance basis with the `traefik.http.routers.{name-of-your-choice}.rule` tag.
+The option can be overridden on an instance basis with the `apache4.http.routers.{name-of-your-choice}.rule` tag.

 ```yaml tab="File (YAML)"
 providers: